neo-ngd/NEO-Tutorial/Standard.md

 ### The environment
-The environment set-up for development should consoder all the Linux, windows and macos except the guide which use the docker to develope.
+The development environment set-up for demo should consider all the Linux, windows and macos users except the guide which use the docker to develope.
 When the requirement of some package or dependencies, please specify the exact version of it.

 ## Assessment of tutorial
 After contributors commit some part of the tutorial, there will be assessment based on the draft before the neo tutorial released.
 Some assessment can be done by contributors themselves.